psf/black/docs/faq.md

 ## Does Black support Python 2?

-Formatting Python 2 code support was removed in version 22.0.
+Support for formatting Python 2 code was removed in version 22.0.

 ## Why does my linter or typechecker complain after I format my code?